fbacker/docker-opensubtitles/README.md

 When looking for new files these ids will be ignored (has already been downloaded once).

-By deleting this file you'll 'reset' the download que and 'best' result will be downloaded again.
+By deleting this file you'll 'reset' the download que and 'best effort' subtitle will be downloaded again.

 ## Docker

 When running docker container you'll need to specify /movies and /series.
 You'll also need to provide a /config path with a `local.json` file where setting can be overridden.
+If the configuration file has the path 'null' for either movies/series we won't look for subtitles.

 Check config/default.json file for setting to override.
 At minimum you'll need to specify OpenSubtitle username and password.
 These can also be set from environment variables.